Smart Link variants (A/B routing)

 | Custom Variables | Optional extra named values for later reporting |

-You can activate, deactivate, edit, and delete each variant on its own, separately from the main OmniLab Smart Link.
+You can edit or delete a variant on its own, without affecting the main OmniLab Smart Link's own status.

 Create a variant